PolyPort/blog.polyport.ch/_posts/2011-08-08-hey-want-a-cake.md

 Even harder:try to engage people in a conversation!

 Our first experience with customer surveys last month was really a life lesson learned:

-1. don't try to engage customers right behind the checkout -->if the service customer manager tells you to, try to convince him otherwise:people will just RUN
+1. don't try to engage customers right behind the checkout -->if the service customer manager tells you to, try to convince him otherwise: people will just RUN
 2. fill up their free time in the queue or at the bus stop = MUCH BETTER

 On average you might get
--1 person to talk to you and give sensible answer every 5 minutes = 12 people per hour
+* 1 person to talk to you and give sensible answer every 5 minutes = 12 people per hour
 = 6 hours - (1 hour of breaks and lunch) = ca. 60 people in a day!

 So please,
-BE NICE whenever someone tries to ask you some questions, HIS JOB is dam HARD
+BE NICE whenever someone tries to ask you some questions, HIS JOB is damn HARD.